georgiarg/projectfunding/README.md

-This is a project for the Databases class 2022 in NTUA Electrical and Computer Engineering Department.
+This is a project for the Databases class 2022 in NTUA Electrical and Computer Engineering.

 Team members:
 Georgia Argyrou,